TheMorick/Visualization-Fossil-Sites/README.md

 # DM878: Visualization - Fossil Sites
 Files for visualizing data scraped from the Fossil Sites Wikipedia page in a Dash application, as well as the data to be visualized.

-This project makes use of 'pipenv' for easier management of python packages.
+This project makes use of `pipenv` for easier management of python packages.

 ## Install
 ```